-You can answer these questions using the Schedule of Classes and the Undergraduate Calendar course descriptions and requisites.
-If these conditions exist, contact the instructor or Department offering the course to request permission to enroll.
+You can answer these questions using the Schedule of Classes and the Undergraduate Calendar course descriptions and prerequisites.
+If these conditions exist, contact the instructor or department offering the course to request permission to enrol.
 If they approve, have them sign a Course Override form and submit it to the Recreation Undergraduate Office in B.C.
 Matthews Hall, room 2116 for processing.

 Dropping and adding courses